alces-software/flight-terminal-services-client/README.md

 ## High-level documenation

-Flight Launch consists of four services: server, launch client, launch token generator and tenant admin app.
-All of these services are contained in this repository, in the `server`, `launch`, `token-generator` and `admin-app` directories, respectively.
+Flight Launch consists of four services: server, launch client, manage client, launch token generator and tenant admin app.
+All of these services are contained in this repository, in the `server`, `launch`, `manaage`, `token-generator` and `admin-app` directories, respectively.

 Flight Launch makes use of a number of concepts, "cluster specs", "launch tokens", "credits" and "tenants".
 A brief overview of these concepts and